Why The Eagles Are America's Team

 Philly is NOT worshipped by the media.
 In fact, the NFL, its announcers and its pundits, all hate Philadelphia and its fans.
 There is so much bias against the Eagles, mostly because of their fans, people like me get a certain amount of joy out of it.
 It literally spurs on my love for the team even more.
 Sound familiar, kinda like the more you hate the President, the more his supporters love him.

-Philly belted Santa with snow balls but, you know what, they had good reason.
+Back in 1968, the Eagles were mired in one of the worst seasons in franchise history.
+On Dec.
+15, they wrapped up their season playing the Vikings.
+They would finish the year 2-12, with the most losses in franchise history.
+During that game, a man dressed as Santa Claus came out on the field to lift the spirits of the fans.
+Instead, they belted Santa with snowballs but, you know what, they had good reason.
 They had enough!
 And that’s pretty damn American if you ask me.
-Philly fans give their heart and soul to their sports teams and if you are not giving it back, then you deserve to pelted with snow balls, no matter what outfit you are wearing.
+Philly fans give their heart and soul to their sports teams and if you are not giving it back, then you deserve to pelted with snowballs, no matter what outfit you are wearing.
 What can we say, we have passion.
 And yes they greased up the poles with Crisco (now gear oil) and fans climbed them.
 They were just spreading “Eagles Fever” to get the crowds going.
 It was really pretty harmless.
-And they did it all because THEY LOVE THEIR TEAM!
+And they did it all because they love their team like it's their own family because it is.

 But, still, this team was underrated.
 When they lost their MVP quarterback, Carson Wentz, they again were dismissed.
 Offensive tackle Lane Johnson heard this so often from the biased commentators he started wearing a dog mask.